Svalorzen/CppCopyProposal/README.md

 This document tries to propose a possibly more straightforward approach, which meaningfully mimics existing code and understanding.
-We introduce a language feature to extend existing types with a similar syntax to inheritance.
+We introduce a language feature to extend any object type with a similar syntax to inheritance.
 This framework matches the mechanics of creating a new, unique type from scratch, and no new rules for type conversion and selection on overloads have to be created.